jhonatadf/jhonatadf/README.md

 - 👋 Hi, I’m @jhonatadf
-- 👀 I’m interested in Java
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Java ☕
+- 🌱 I’m currently learning HTML, CSS, Javascript, PHP ☕
 - 💞️ I’m looking to collaborate on Webdev
 - 📫 How to reach me?
 Here :)